PCI SSC Policies

 If you do not want your personal information collected and used by the PCI Security Standards Council, please do not visit or use our Web site, apply for participant or member status, or engage in PCI SSC activities

 We are committed to keeping the personal information of our participating and member organizations and other Web site users accurate.
-All the information you have submitted to us can be verified and changed.
+All the information you have submitted to us can be verified, changed and deleted (consistent with legal data retention requirements).
 In order to do this, please email us a request at firstname.lastname@example.org.
 We may provide participants, members and/or others with online access to their own personal profiles, enabling them to update or delete information at any time.
 To protect your privacy and security, we also may take reasonable steps to verify identity, such as requiring a user ID and password, before access to modify personal profile data.
 Certain areas of the Web site may limit access to specific individuals through the use of passwords or other personal identifiers; a password prompt is your indication that a restricted resource is being accessed.

 We use a variety of means to protect personal information provided by users of the Web site, including using firewalls and other security measures on its servers.
 No server, however, is 100% secure, and you should take this into account when submitting personal or confidential information about yourself or others on the Web site or elsewhere.
 Much of the personal information we collect is used in conjunction with participation and/or member-level services such as collaboration and discussion, so some types of personal information such as your name, company affiliation, and email address will be visible to other PCI Security Standards Council participants or members, and to the public.
 We assume no liability for the interception, alteration, use or misuse of the information you provide.
 You alone are responsible for maintaining the secrecy of your personal information.
 Please use care when you access the Web site and otherwise provide personal information.